openpharma/elaborator/README.md

 <figure>
 <img src='inst/www/Fig3.png' alt='Graphic cannot be displayed' width='411' height='400'>
 <figcaption>
 <b>Figure 3</b>: <i>Example plot for reference-value based pattern analysis.
-The number of patients with hematocrit (HCT) values within the reference range(green) or outside the reference range(orange) at four visits, 'Randomization', 'Treatment 1', 'End of Treatment' and 'Follow-up 3', for the placebo group are shown. </i>
+The number of patients with platelets (PLAT) values within the reference range(green) or outside the reference range(orange) at four visits, 'Randomization', 'Treatment 1', 'End of Treatment' and 'Follow-up 3', for the placebo group are shown. </i>
 </figcaption>
 </figure>